FAQ

 These are the questions most frequently asked of MAG Ireland.

-Q. Why did MAG Ireland Support CBT?
+Q. Why did MAG Ireland Support IBT (Initial Basic Training)?

-A. Because the EU wants to legislate motorcycles out of existence, and is using casualty rates to justify it’s position.
-Between 2001 & 2008 casualty figures for other transport modes (cars, trucks, buses etc.) fell by an average of 30%.
-Motorcycle casualties fell by less than 5%.
-As a result we now face the imposition of mandatory ABS, more restrictive licenses, and “technical measures” such as anti-tamper & throttle control.
-The EU aims to cut road deaths in half by 2020 (compared to 2010 levels), and MAG Ireland believes CBT will help to cut our casualty rates.
+The EU aims to cut road deaths in half by 2020 (compared to 2010 levels), and MAG Ireland believes IBT will help to cut our casualty rates.
 We think that’s a better approach to casualty reduction than the punitive and unproven restrictions being proposed by the EU.
-Hence MAG Ireland supports both CBT and advanced rider training post test.
-If “an ounce of prevention is worth a pound of cure” then an ounce of CBT “prevention” is most certainly worth a pound of the EU’s “no more bikes” cure.
+Hence MAG Ireland supports both IBT and advanced rider training post test.
+If “an ounce of prevention is worth a pound of cure” then an ounce of IBT “prevention” is most certainly worth a pound of the EU’s “no more bikes” cure.

 Q. Why is MAG Ireland doing nothing about [insert topic of choice here]?